 Meet the Speakers

-Key speakers will address the conference with their expertise and experience over the two days.
+Key speakers will address the conference with their expertise and experience.

 Professor of Neurology at Sorbonne University and Head of the Department of Neurology in Salpêtrière Hospital